 Our results for income per capita today and in 1980 could potentially reflect spatial income patterns rooted in history.
-Columns (5)-(6) examine this possibility using income per capita from municipality-level income tax statistics for around 1900.27 We do not observe a spatial discontinuity across what would become the border between the 1945-1949 French and US occupation zones.
+Columns (5)-(6) examine this possibility using income per capita from municipality-level income tax statistics from the 1895 municipality census in Baden and the 1907 municipality census in Württemberg, the only pre-WWII income data available.
+We do not observe a spatial discontinuity across what would become the border between the 1945-1949 French and US occupation zones.
 Nor is there a statistically significant effect of US-zone exposure.
 Hence, there is no evidence that our results for the period since 1980 reflect spatial income patterns rooted in history.